Buying Carpet Tips

-- Always make sure the type and quality of the carpeting will stand up to your standards and expectations.
-The wrong choice will not last and can cause you disappointments.
+- Always ensure the type and quality of the carpeting will meet your standards and expectations.
+The wrong choice will not last and can cause you disappointment.

-As a severe asthmatic, this is a priority for me.
-With 34 years in the carpeting industry, I have worked with the Asthma Society and hard flooring experts.
+As a severe asthmatic, this is a priority for me, Graeme Stephens of Steam n Dry.
+With 35 years in the carpeting industry, I have worked with the Asthma Society and hard flooring experts following the Higher standards for Indoor Air Quality and Carpet Cleaning Standards.
 This includes carpet manufacturers and my personal experiences.
-I have come up with the following findings based on the said factors:
+I’ve come up with the following findings based on the said factors:

-- Wool carpet is often said to be asthma allergen-free.
+- Wool carpet is often said to be asthma-allergen-free.
 It is hard to find unbiased information online.
 From my experience, wool carpet is nasty for my asthma.
-When the natural fibres break down, a small wool lint is expelled into the air.
-Each time you walk on the carpets, bits of wool, lint dust, and asthma allergens are expelled up into the air.
-Thus, asthmatic has to breathe, which causes inflammation and wheezing.
+A small wool lint is expelled into the air when the natural fibres break down.
+When you walk on the mats, bits of wool, lint dust, and asthma allergens are discharged into the atmosphere that asthmatics must breathe, causing inflammation and wheezing.

-If someone in the family is asthmatic or suffering from similar respiratory allergies, I don’t recommend buying a wool carpet.
-Besides vacuuming weekly, I would also recommend using a truck-mounted carpet cleaner with over 70°C hot steam would be more efficient and ideal to remove and kill dust mites and allergens every three months.
+If someone in the family is asthmatic or has similar respiratory allergies, I don’t recommend buying a wool carpet.
+Besides vacuuming weekly, I recommend using a truck-mounted carpet cleaner with over 70°C hot steam to be more efficient and ideal for removing and killing dust mites and allergens every three months.

 Solution Nylon Carpets.
 This type of carpeting is similar to polypropylene carpets.
 However, softer and full-bodied.
 A viable option for asthmatics.
-Although, for the first month, there can be a small issue that can upset some people with Asthma.
-In my personal opinion, I didn’t notice any adverse allergies or asthma with my new Nylon carpet, and I’m usually susceptible to any allergies.
+Although, for the first month, there can be a minor issue that can upset some people with asthma.
+I didn’t notice any adverse allergies or asthma with my new Nylon carpet, and I’m usually susceptible to any allergies.
 Solution Nylon carpets are paired with regular vacuuming and truck mount hot steam carpet cleaning.

 Carpet Pile Twist

 Look at the pile twist in the yarn pieces.
 Several twists may give you the right carpeting.
 The number of pile fibre twists will affect the overall performance and the fibre pile’s density.
-Do not confuse the carpet pile density with the height of the fibre pile.
+Make sure to distinguish the carpet pile density from the height of the fibre pile.
 Pile height is not related to density.
 Thus, it has nothing to do with performance.

-Remember that the more spring on your carpet, the more footprints are hidden.
-Therefore, you will have to trade the spring after quality carpets because the more vibrant rugs do not have a twisted crimped texture.
+Remember that the more spring on your carpet, the more hidden footprints.
+Therefore, you must trade the spring-after quality carpets because the more vibrant rugs do not have a twisted crimped texture.

 Fibre Stain Protection

-You should find stain-protected carpets with soil protection and static guard for the carpets to perform well for over three years.
-It is recommended for carpets to be cleaned at least once a year.
+For over three years, you should find stain-protected carpets with soil protection and static guards for the carpets to perform well.
+It is recommended that carpets be cleaned at least once a year.
 Most property owners only clean their carpets once a year.
-However, you may have to carpet clean them for heavy traffic lane areas as often as two times a year.
-The carpet industry has introduced some fantastic carpets with stain protection, soil guard, and static protection.
-New carpets are better than ever before.
+However, you may have to carpet clean them for heavy traffic lane areas twice a year.
+The carpet industry has introduced fantastic carpets with stain protection, soil guard, and static protection.

 Reputable Carpet Dealer

 Always buy your carpeting from a reputable carpet dealer.
-Look for a long-term quality customer service-oriented carpet dealer with a varied carpet selection.
-Make sure the dealer stands behind the products they sell.
+Look for a long-term quality customer service-oriented carpet dealer with varied selections.
+Most importantly, make sure the dealer stands behind the products they sell.

-Look at all the different types of buying carpet tips that are available to you.
-Also, look at the various underlay pad available for the carpet.
-Don’t skimp on the underlay pad.
-Just because it’s not visible doesn’t mean it is not essential.
-A cheap thin underlay will not do your new carpeting any kind and will shorten the life of your carpet.
-An underpad that is too thin and will not only fall apart under your carpets but will also damage the carpet over it.
+Look at all the different types of buying carpet tips available to you.
+Also, look at the various underlay pads available for the carpet.
+Make sure to skimp on the underlay pad.
+This is important although it’s not visible, doesn’t mean it is not essential.
+Cheap underlay will not do for your new carpeting of any kind and will shorten the life of your carpet.
+An underpad that is too thin will not only fall apart under your carpets but also damage the carpet.

 Professional Carpet Laying

 Vacuum or mop?
-Making decisions about the right flooring for your home can be challenging if your family has asthma or allergies.
-Some used to say people with asthma and allergies should replace carpets with hard flooring.
-But this is no longer thought to be necessarily the best option.
-Carpets can trap allergens in their pile, while hard floors allow the allergens to float around.
-Some modern buying carpet tips contain treatments to reduce moulds, dust mites, common asthmatic, and allergy triggers.
+Making these decisions about the right flooring for your home can be challenging if your family has asthma or allergies.
+Some people with asthma and allergies used to say you should replace carpets with hard flooring.
+But there are better options than this.
+Carpets can trap allergens in their pile, while hard floors allow them to float around.
+Some modern carpet companies contain treatments to reduce moulds, dust mites, and common asthmatic and allergy triggers.

 Remember, you should adequately prepare the floor to protect the investment.
-The better grades of carpeting usually need a better class of underlay or carpet underlay pad.
+The better grades of carpeting usually need a better underlay or carpet underlay pad class.

 The colour and texture will affect the look of the room.
-Additionally, lighting conditions will change the look of the carpets.
-If the carpet fibre pile is smooth or surfaced, a soft plush looks suitable in a formal dining room.
-Use an Oriental fibre pile weave style to get a formal or commercial look to any room.
+Additionally, lighting conditions will change the face of the carpets.
+Soft plush eyes are suitable in a formal dining room if the carpet fibre pile is smooth or surfaced.
+Thus, use an Oriental fibre pile weave style to get a traditional or commercial look to any room.

-To make the room look lighter or brighter, choose a more lustrous carpet fibre.
-Remember, a smooth, luxurious carpet will show footprints and also vacuum marks.
-If you like this look, ask for a lustre fibre; but if you don’t like the carpet look, tell the sales rep that you don’t want the pile of a lustrous carpet.
+Choose a more lustrous carpet fibre to make the room look lighter or brighter.
+Remember, a smooth, luxurious carpet will show footprints and vacuum marks.
+If you like this look, ask for a lustre fibre, but if you don’t like the carpet look, tell the sales rep that you don’t want the pile of a lustrous carpet.

-You can get the carpeting on an uneven surface where the looped pile is a bit rough.
-By combining different collections at different heights, you will have a sculptured look.
+You can get the carpeting on an uneven surface where the looped pile is rough.
+You will have a sculptured look by combining different collections at different heights.
 The colour can also duplicate this look or the carpet being varied colours.
 You will find that some carpets get this look by carving on the pile of the carpets’ surface.

-Remember that a high pile carpet is not suitable for high traffic areas.
-These fibres will be trampled and harder to clean, so use the best buying carpet tips.
+Remember that a high-pile carpet is not suitable for high-traffic areas.
+These fibres will be trampled and hard to clean, so use the best buying carpet tips.

 High Carpeting Traffic Areas

-The first pile or low loop is an excellent performer in a high-traffic area.
-You will often see this type of carpeting in offices.
-It wears like iron and cleans up flatter and easier than a pile carpet to clean.
-The chunky look of wool Berber carpets will have a level loop pile, so it has a popular chunky look.
+The first pile or low loop carpet is an excellent choice for high-traffic areas, often found in offices.
+It is highly durable, resistant to wear and tear, and easier to clean, unlike higher-pile carpet.
+The chunky look wool Berber carpets will have a level loop pile, so it has a popular chunky look.

-The hard-wearing factor is important; it will hide the soiling, staining dirt better.
-Although, not many carpets are as good as level loop pile fibre carpeting.
+The hard-wearing factor is essential and will hide the soiling and staining dirt.
+However, a few carpets are as good as loop pile fibre carpeting.

-You Do Get What You Pay For with Carpets
+You Get What You Pay For with Carpets

 Like most things in life, you get what you pay for.
-A low-quality carpet is a low-quality carpet.
-That is why it is important to be aware when selecting the carpets you need and like.
-Therefore, just because the carpets seem like a good price at the time, you might think differently when you have to replace the carpets in 3 years instead of 25 years.
+Of course, a cheap carpet is a low-quality carpet.
+That is why it is essential to be aware when selecting the mats you need and like.
+Therefore, because the carpets seem like a reasonable price at the time, you might think the other way when you have to replace the carpets in 3 years instead of 25 years.
 So shop for the carpet carefully!

-These ten buying carpet tips will have you choosing the right carpets for the room in no time.
-Your room will have a brand new facelift and look awesome!
+Lastly, these buying carpet tips will help you choose suitable carpets for your room.
+Your room will have a brand-new facelift and look fabulous!